bxparks/rpn83p/USER_GUIDE.md

 <a name="DirectFunctions"></a>
 ### Direct Functions

-These functions are available directly from the physical buttons on the calculator keyboard.
+Most of the mathematical functions that are exposed through physical buttons are supported by the RPN83P app.

 - arithmetic
     - `/`, `*`, `-`, `+`